Healthy Homes Assessment Kotemaori

 Kotemaori Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory in all Kotemaori and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is mandatory to all Kotemaori and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate compliance with the Healthy Homes Standards that apply or will apply during the tenure of the rental property.
+• Landlords and property managers must keep records that prove conformance with the Healthy Homes Standard that apply or will be applicable throughout the tenancy period of the rental property.

-• Property managers and private landlords should make sure their rental properties conform with the Healthy Homes Standards within 90 days of a newly renewed, extended or changed lease.
+• Private landlords and property managers must make sure their rental properties comply according to Healthy Homes Standards within 90 days of any new, renewed or varied tenant.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

-• All households that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes